DisCo-FLoc: Semantic-Free Floorplan Localization via $SE(2)$-Aware Contrastive Disambiguation: Introduction

+Second, to resolve residual ambiguities among the generated candidates, we propose a spatially perturbed contrastive objective to formulate a visual-geometric compatibility function.
+This compatibility function enables DisCo-FLoc to disambiguate FLoc by using richer visual context beyond pure geometric layouts, without requiring any semantic annotations.
+In practice, we first refine the multi-modal DAFPM to select representative pose hypotheses, as shown in Fig.\ref{fig1} (d).
+Then, the compatibility function aligns RGB observations with local floorplan structures based on visual-geometric correspondences (as shown in Fig.\ref{fig1} (e)), thereby generating a \textbf{D}isambiguation \textbf{P}robability \textbf{M}ap (DPM) formed by compatibility scores.
+Such visual-geometric correspondences are pre-modeled through $SE(2)$-aware contrastive learning.
+Technically, slack positives correlate images with floorplan geometries under minor pose perturbations to promote local pose smoothness.
+Simultaneously, position-level negatives suppress physically distant but visually similar candidates, while orientation-level negatives enforce sensitivity to heading changes at the same location.

-We conducted sufficient comparative studies between our DisCo-FLoc and the strong baselines on two standard visual FLoc benchmarks.
-Our method achieves \textbf{S}tate-\textbf{O}f-\textbf{T}he-\textbf{A}rt (SOTA) visual FLoc performance and significantly outperforms existing methods across multiple localization accuracies, as shown in Fig. \ref{fig1} (f).
-Notably, our method significantly outperforms semantic-based methods without utilizing any semantics.
-Overall, our main contributions are as follows:
+Extensive evaluations on two challenging benchmarks demonstrate that DisCo-FLoc achieves \textbf{S}tate-\textbf{O}f-\textbf{T}he-\textbf{A}rt (SOTA) performance without using any semantic annotations, significantly outperforming existing semantic-based methods, as shown in Fig.\ref{fig1} (f).
+Our main contributions are as follows:

-\textbf{(1)} We propose a hierarchical FLoc framework, starting with a depth-aware RRP tailored for ray-casting-based FLoc to generate FLoc candidates.

-\textbf{(2)} A visual-geometric CL technique with dual-level constraints is proposed to disambiguate depth-aware visual FLoc, without requiring semantics.

-\textbf{(3)} Exhaustive comparative studies demonstrate that our DisCo-FLoc outperforms the SOTA methods, achieving significant improvements in both robustness and accuracy.
+(1) We propose DisCo-FLoc, a semantic-free method that integrates depth-aware candidate generation with $SE(2)$-aware contrastive learning to mitigate structural aliasing in visual FLoc.

+(2) We introduce a depth-aware RRP acting as a dense-to-ray geometric projector.
+By suppressing vertical visual clutter and transforming monocular RGB observations into 2D ray primitives, RRP generates geometry-aware pose candidates to bridge the visual-floorplan modal gap.

+(3) We design a spatially perturbed contrastive objective to align RGB observations with local floorplan structures.
+By incorporating $SE(2)$-aware constraints via slack positives and dual-level negatives, this objective enhances local pose smoothness, spatial separability, and angular discriminability without requiring semantic annotations.